 Party system

-Associational life in Angola can be divided into two main categories: independent associations and those affiliated with the ruling MPLA, including historically linked organizations like the Organization of Angolan Women (Organização da Mulher Angolana, OMA).
-Since the 1990s, the government has also played a role in creating or promoting civil society organizations, some with ironic names like the “Spontaneous National Movement.”
-These so-called organized civil society entities primarily serve to express support for the government and to present a favorable image of the president and the ruling party.
+Associational life in Angola can be divided into two main groups: independent associations and those affiliated with the ruling MPLA, including historically linked organizations such as the Organization of Angolan Women (Organização da Mulher Angolana, OMA).
+Since the 1990s, the government has also played a role in creating or promoting civil society organizations, some with telling names such as the “Spontaneous National Movement.”
+Many associations within the country’s so-called organized civil society primarily function to signal support for the government and to bolster the public image of the president and the ruling party.

-However, certain nonpartisan community associations at the local level have achieved success in engaging in dialogue with local authorities to enhance service delivery.
-In recent years, some of these associations have become critical of the government, particularly regarding housing and other human rights issues.
-Nevertheless, individuals who openly criticize the government often face harassment, imprisonment or violence.
+In parallel, nonpartisan community and advocacy associations exist and – especially at the local level – have succeeded in engaging in dialogue with local authorities to enhance service delivery.
+In recent years, some of these associations have become critical of the government, particularly regarding housing, food security and other human rights issues.
+Nevertheless, independent associations face significant bureaucratic and legal obstacles.
+Individuals who openly criticize the government often face harassment, imprisonment or violence.

-Angola’s largest labor union, the National Union of Angolan Workers (União Nacional dos Trabalhadores Angolanos, UNTA), was the only permitted union during the socialist era and has maintained structural ties to the MPLA.
+Angola’s largest labor union, the National Union of Angolan Workers (União Nacional dos Trabalhadores Angolanos, UNTA), was the only union permitted during the socialist era and has maintained structural ties to the MPLA.
 Independent unions have gradually become more outspoken, particularly in the education and transportation sectors.
-However, in the crucial oil sector, labor unions are relatively weak, and attempts at strikes are frequently quelled by the Rapid Intervention Police.
+In the crucial oil sector, however, labor unions are relatively weak.

-Loosely organized interest groups, including youth activists, street vendors, and women’s rights advocates, have demonstrated their potential to mobilize for protests.
-However, public support for such movements is limited due to fear of potential reprisals.
+Loosely organized interest groups, including youth activists, street vendors and women’s rights advocates, have shown their potential to mobilize protests.
+While public support for such movements often remains limited because of fear of reprisals, civil society has grown more vocal and assertive in the past decade.

 Interest groups